tardis-sn/tardis/docs/contributing/in_progress/index.rst

 This is a current status summary of ongoing development projects in the TARDIS collaboration.
 Brief summaries of the projects are listed below.
 Other projects and their descriptions can be found in the `Github Projects <https://github.com/tardis-sn/tardis/projects>`_ or the `TARDIS Enhancement Proposals (TEPS) repository <https://github.com/tardis-sn/tep>`_.

+Additionally, documentation for features that are not yet implimented can be found here.

 Google Summer of Code (GSOC)
 ============================